yastchurka/minitalk/minitalk_unsuccesful/readme.txt

 Unfortuantely allocating the bytes in the array turend out to be too complex.
-Passing pointers and addresses between the functions and limitations of void function of sig_handler function was above my limitations.
+Passing pointers and addresses between the functions and limitations of void function of sig_handler function were above my limitations.
 Maybe I'll come back to solving this issue in the future or I'll leave it as it is with intention to track my progress.